 A printed estimate of the likely costs of a course of treatment can be provided.
 However, an estimate can only be approximate, as a pet’s illness does not always follow a conventional course.

 Should an account not be settled within seven days, a reminder will be sent with an additional accounting fee in respect of administrative costs incurred.
-Further reminders will incur further charges as will referral to our debt
+Further reminders will incur further charges as will referral to our debt collection agency.

 Inability to Pay